coalexa/supernatural_wardrobe/README.md

 Created Fall 2022 by Alexa Castro and Carolina Rodriguez.

 Web-based UI implements a database for a costume warehouse.
-This contains 5 entities costumes, themes, inventory,companies, and orders.
+This contains 5 entities costumes, themes, inventory, companies, and orders.
 An intersection table between costume and orders.
 CRUD Implemenations such as CREATE/UDPATE/DELETE/SELECT can be performed on this app.